 Our research revealed no clinically meaningful differences in mortality amongst hvKP strains.
 Further studies are necessary to clarify the relationship between each distinct virulence factor and antibiotic resistance, as well as their influence on the clinical consequences of CAP caused by K. pneumoniae.
 Strict infection control measures must be put in place, together with good monitoring, to stop the spread of multidrug resistant hvKP.
-Our findings support the effectiveness and applicability of the ERIC-PCR technique for molecular epidemiological investigation of nosocomial infections, and analysis of genetic diversity among hospital pathogens, including pneumoniae strains.
+Our findings support the effectiveness and applicability of the ERICtechnique for molecular PCR typing, epidemiological investigation of nosocomial infections, and analysis of genetic diversity hospital pathogens, including among K. pneumoniae strains.
 K. pneumoniae strains obtained from Egyptian hospitals displayed a considerable amount of variability in their antibiotic resistance and ERIC profiles.
 Hospital infections caused by K. pneumoniae strains are difficult to cure when this variation is present.